- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29873_header-aerial.rev.1450206652.jpg)"/>

-Lake Forest College is pleased to offer two distinct versions of the Richter Scholar Program for Summer 2014.
-The programs deliberately differ in length and scope to provide the most flexibility to our faculty and students so that we attract our most talented faculty scholars to serve as mentors and our most intellectually motivated students to apply and be selected for this program.
+Lake Forest College is pleased to offer two distinct versions of the Richter Scholar Program for Summer 2020.
+The two programs deliberately differ in length and scope to provide the most flexibility to our faculty and students so that we attract our most talented faculty scholars to serve as mentors and our most intellectually motivated First-Year students to apply and be selected for this program.

-During the research period, students will not pay tuition, and residence and dining halls will be available at no cost.
+During the research period, students do not pay tuition, and residence and dining halls will be available at no cost.

 RSCH 181: Independent Research Experience I (20-25 students)

-This award is given to selected students to engage in a three-week research project, beginning immediately after LFC commencement and coinciding with Summer Session I (May 13-June 3).
+This award is given to selected students to engage in a 3.5-week research project, beginning immediately after the College’s commencement and coinciding with Summer May Term (May 12-June 5).

 For RSCH 181 (Independent Research Experience I), faculty will offer a targeted research experience that will be focused and intense, with special emphasis on short-term outcomes.
 This is ideal for projects that are “ready to go,” where students can begin researching on day one.
 Faculty mentoring in this short-term research experience will rely on frequent and direct contact with students.
 This experience may include off-campus visits to libraries and museums, fieldwork, archival research, content analysis and any other activity that can be realistically worked into a three-week period.
 Students will not necessarily end this research program with a finished product, but they will engage in a rich, substantive experience and will make substantial progress.
 Some projects may accommodate multiple students resulting in a research community that may resemble a “mini” course – but one that focuses on the research experience.